 In decreasing order of total employment, the five dominant employment sectors in Chautauqua County are 1) manufacturing, 2) health care and social assistance, 3) retail trade, 4) educational services, and 5) accommodation and food services.
 Once a significant contributor to the local employment base, on-farm employment now represents a much smaller share of countywide employment, although it remains a substantial economic generator throughout the region by several other measures.
 Although unemployment across all industries within the county is higher than the statewide average, recent (slow) growth has begun to bring the unemployment rate down.

 The proposed Project is largely compatible with existing land use patterns and future land use goals within the Study Area.
 In the short-term, there may be a temporary interruption of current land uses due to construction activities, however the Project operation is not expected to result in long-term or large scale changes to the prevailing rural character of the area.
-Although most local land use plans are sufficiently outdated, the construction and operation of this Project do not directly conflict with either the general goals and recommendations stated therein, or the zoning ordinances that implement those plans.
+The construction and operation of this Project does not directly conflicts with the general goals and recommendations stated within local land use plans nor does it conflict with the zoning ordinances that implement those plans.

 The Project is anticipated to have a positive impact on municipal budgets, as it is not expected to generate any new significant municipal expenditures, but will generate additional revenue through payments in lieu of taxes (PILOT).
 Given the budget constraints that local taxing jurisdictions are currently facing, it is expected that the PILOT will be a positive revenue stream to municipalities.
-Additionally, pending the final PILOT agreementwill also(HCA) an additional fee per MW
+Additionally, pending the final PILOT agreement, the applicant will also enter into a Host Community Agreement (HCA) for an additional fee per MW.

-Furthermore, it is anticipated that construction and operation of the Project will have positive impacts throughout the local and statewide economy.
+Furthermore, it is anticipated that construction and operation of the Project will have positive impacts throughout the local and regional economy.
 Businesses involved in on-site Project construction and operations, as well as those associated throughout the industrial supply chain, are expected to see a measureable increase in the demand for their services.
-In addition, the wages earned by workers during construction and operation of the Project are expected to generate additional spending, creating a “ripple effect” throughout the local and statewide economy.
+In addition, the wages earned by workers during construction and operation of the Project are expected to generate additional spending, creating a “ripple effect” throughout the local and regional economy.

 Using standards developed by the National Renewable Energy Laboratory, it is estimated that Project construction could increase direct and indirect employment demand by 442 workers, with total earnings of approximately $36.4 million.
 The total value of direct and indirect industrial production in the local or state economy associated with Project construction is estimated at $79.6 million.
 The operation and maintenance of the installed Project is estimated to increase direct and indirect employment demand by an additional 19 workers, with total annual earnings of approximately $1.7 million.
 The total value of direct and indirect industrial production in the local or state economy associated with operation and maintenance of the Project is estimated at $4.3 million.

-These estimates suggest that the construction and operation of the Cassadaga Wind Project will have a positive impact throughout the local and statewide economy through the provision of employment, spending of wages, and increase in industrial output.
+These estimates suggest that the construction and operation of the Cassadaga Wind Project will have a positive impact throughout the local and regional economy through the provision of employment, spending of wages, and increase in industrial output.
 In addition, the presence of turbines is not expected to have a negative impact on other portions of the economy, such as tourism and land values.

 INTRODUCTION